SergeySeroshtan/contacts/modules/rest/readme.md

 ## REST API

+Notes:

-Notice, that for properties that have no value, the empty string is returned.
+1. If value of some property is not known, then the empty string is returned.
+1. Each object has version - string that uniquely identifies this object.
+Versions can be compared for equality only.

 ### GET my.json